Functional Mushrooms vs. Edible Mushrooms

 Some functional mushrooms also contain unique chemicals that don’t exist in any other food or supplement.
 That’s why there is such an extensive range of products available.
 Some of the most popular examples include:

-- Reishi mushrooms
+• Reishi mushrooms

-- Lion’s Mane
+• Lion’s Mane

-- Turkey tail mushrooms
+• Turkey tail mushrooms

-- Chaga
+• Chaga

-- Cordyceps
+• Cordyceps

-Functional Mushrooms vs. Edible Mushrooms: The Benefits
+Benefits of Functional Mushrooms vs. Edible Mushrooms

-Reishi: People tend to take reishi to balance physical and mental stress, support immunity, vitality and longevity, and promote restful sleep.
+Reishi: People tend to take reishi to balance physical and mental stress, support immunity, vitality, and longevity, and promote restful sleep.

 Lion’s Mane: Lion’s mane is best known for its impact on cognitive function.
 People use it to support mental clarity, memory, focus, and alertness.

-Turkey Tail: These mushrooms have a high polysaccharide content and are best-known for supporting immune function and gut health.
+Turkey Tail: These mushrooms have a high polysaccharide content and are best known for supporting immune function and gut health.

 Chaga: Chaga has potent antioxidant properties.
 Therefore, people use it to promote youthfulness and to support metabolic and digestive health.